Write for TV

 Our Unique Quiz System Pushes You to Absorb The Information

-You probably think the quizzes in our courses are easy, right?
+You probably think the quizzes in our Write for TV course are easy, right?
 Think again: we’ve made them deliberately tricky to keep you on your toes while you’re learning.
 Our system won’t let you move forward to the next lesson until you’ve nailed the quiz.
 True character is only revealed under pressure…

 The Course Structure: